Here at Brooks and Kirk, we offer two courses within the Education and Training suite.

 Even though the course is delivered online, you will still have access to unlimited support from your tutors.
 They’re there to help you through your course whenever you need it, either over the phone or via email.

-In terms of course cost, it depends on how you would like to pay for it.
+In terms of the cost of the Level 3 Award in Education and Training, it depends on how you would like to pay for it.
 You can save some money by paying in full; or, alternatively, you can break it down into more manageable payments and spread the cost of the course over a flexible instalment plan (max.
 12 months).

 If you choose to pay in full, the total cost of the course is £245.